trskop/yx/README.md

 database.
 If it succeeded in find one project then it will do the following:

-1. Generate a shell `*rc` script(s) that will be used when invoking a shell with an isolated environment.
+1. Generate a shell `*rc` script(s) that will be used when invoking a shell within an isolated environment.

 2. Create a bunch of symlinks to its self.
 These behave as an advanced shell `alias`.

-3. It will cleanup environment variables, and it will followint variables:
+3. It will cleanup environment variables, and it will following variables:

     - `YX_ENVIRONMENT` --- Contains the name of project environment.